 Pattaya to Koh Larn, cheapest island ferry

-Bangkok to Koh Samui, bus + ferry combo
+Bangkok to Koh Samui, bus and ferry combo

 Ferry timetables and current 2026 USD fares

 Prices shown are per person, one-way.
-Book via 12Go for confirmed seats and instant e-tickets.
-Prices fluctuate; check current availability for exact fares.
+Book ahead for confirmed seats and instant e-tickets.
+Prices fluctuate, so check current availability for exact fares.

 Surat Thani (Donsak) to Koh Samui